Dover, New York: History

 In 1637, the Pequot people had been driven from their former homes in Connecticut and settled in what is now Dover.
 They were led by Gideon Mauwee for part of their time in this location.

 The town was formed in 1807 from part of the town of Pawling.
 The first town meeting took place in the home of John Preston, an early settler.
 That home, built circa 1730, is now an inn and restaurant known as Old Drovers Inn.

 The Harlem Valley Psychiatric Center (1924–1994) was a major source of employment for Dover and the surrounding areas.
 When the center was closed in 1994, many businesses in the area were hit hard.
 Many of the brick and marble buildings on the grounds still stand.
-The property and buildings were purchased in 2003 by the Benjamin Development Corporation, and the eastern portion was sold to Olivet Management in 2013.
+The property and buildings were purchased in 2003 by the Benjamin Development Corporation.
+It was acquired by Olivet University in 2013 and now serves as the Evangelical Center.
+The buildings are currently being renovated and restored.